Personal Injury Lawyer Influence

 Personal injury lawyers use their massive political contributions to curry favors and block needed reforms.

-• West Virginia AG Darrell McGraw recently went back on a promise to stop making “donations” to groups statewide from a pool of lawsuit settlement funds his office has kept instead of turning over to the state treasury. (“Critics talking as McGraw hands out $375,000 more,” West Virginia Record, March 8, 2007)
+• West Virginia AG Darrell McGraw went back on a promise to stop making “donations” to groups statewide from a pool of lawsuit settlement funds his office has kept instead of turning over to the state treasury. (“Critics talking as McGraw hands out $375,000 more,” West Virginia Record, March 8, 2007)

 • The plaintiffs’ bar in Madison County provided 75 percent of the contributions to judicial campaigns between 1980 and 2002.
 In 2002, Judge Nicholas Byron received 81 percent of his donations from personal injury lawyers.
 That same year, Melissa Chapman collected a staggering 90 percent of her donations from personal injury lawyers in her successful campaign for the Fifth District Appellate Court.
 (Trial Lawyers, Inc.: Illinois, Center for Legal Policy at the Manhattan Institute, 2006)